 The MSTI and the UW-Tsinghua dual degree programs are designed for recent college graduates or early-career professionals who want to make a difference through smart and connected solutions.

 Application Dates and Deadlines

 Applications for the 2017 cohort are now closed.
-Applications for the 2018 cohort will open in September or October 2017.
+Applications for the 2018 cohort will open in September 2017.